adchari/LedgerStockUpdate/README.md

 # LedgerStockUpdate

-This repository has been archived, please refer to the [SourceHut page](https://git.sr.ht/~adchari/LedgerStockUpdate)
+This repository has been archived, and the project has been ported to Rust, please refer to the [SourceHut page](https://sr.ht/~adchari/ledgerdb)

 This application locates any stocks you have in your [ledger-cli](https://ledger-cli.org) file, then generates a price database of those stocks compatible with the application.